bihealth/WiPP/documentation/USERGUIDE.md

 <a name="input-data-types"></a>
 ## What data types does WiPP support?

-**WiPP** can be used to analyse high or low-resolution GC-MS data acquired using an Electron impact ionization source and best performs with a minimum acquisition rate of 10 scans/s.
+**WiPP** can be used to analyse high- or low-resolution GC-MS data acquired using an Electron Impact ionization source and best performs with a minimum acquisition rate of 10 scans/s.

 The supported file formats for input data are mzML, mzData and NetCDF.